 Board of Directors

 Robert N. Goodman is Chairman and CEO of The Resmark Companies.
-The founder of Resmark, Mr. Goodman has 40 years of experience in real estate finance and asset management.
-Since establishing Resmark in 1995, he has guided over 200 investments with approximately 30,000 single-family and multifamily residential units, and has committed approximately $3 billion of capital.
-In addition to his role as Chairman and CEO, Mr. Goodman is President of Resmark Impact Ventures.
+The founder of Resmark, Mr. Goodman has over 40 years of experience in real estate finance and asset management.
+Since establishing Resmark in 1995, he has guided over 220 investments with more than 34,000 single-family and multifamily residential units, and has committed approximately $3.4 billion of capital.

 Mr. Goodman has served on the boards of directors of four publicly traded companies, including two REITs.
-He currently sits on the Advisory Council of the USC Lusk Center for Real Estate and the UCLA Ziman Center for Real Estate Advisory Board.
-For many years, he was on the boards of the Los Angeles Police Foundation, City of Hope National Medical Center (including two years as Chairman of the Beckman Research Institute), Bet Tzedek Legal Services, American Friends of the Hebrew University, and Oakwood School (an independent K-12 school in North Hollywood, California).
+He currently sits on the Advisory Council of the USC Lusk Center for Real Estate, the UCLA Ziman Center for Real Estate Advisory Board, and the Board of Regents of the City of Hope.
+For many years, he was on the boards of the Los Angeles Police Foundation, City of Hope National Medical Center (including two years as Chairman of the Beckman Research Institute), Bet Tzedek Legal Services, and Oakwood School (an independent K-12 school in North Hollywood, California).

 Before joining Resmark, he served as lead consultant to Bankers Trust for its CalPERS-related residential investment program and spent over five years with Prudential Home Building Investors, where he was responsible for all investment originations and operations nationwide.
 Mr. Grahl began his career originating and underwriting residential investments at Home Capital Corporation, a real estate subsidiary of HomeFed Bank.
 He received a bachelor’s degree in Finance/Economics from San Diego State University and holds a Masters of Business Administration from National University.